 The Asian Lady Beetles are back with a vengeance for their annual autumn invasion.

 Species: Malacosoma disstria Chrissy Bowker of Texas asks, “What’s this animal?”
 The caterpillar in the picture above is none other than the Forest Tent Caterpillar, Malacosoma disstria.
-They are commonplace … Continue reading The Forest Tent Caterpillar
+They are commonplace in the eastern regions of US and Canada.
+Down in Texas, populations are sure to be booming this spring due to the warmer than average … Continue reading The Forest Tent Caterpillar

 That's the Spotted Apatelodes, Apatelodes torrefacta, a beautiful moth of the Bombycidae (Silkworm Moths) family which is commonly mistaken for the somewhat similar looking Sphinx Moth.